 Reaper, a DAW developed by Cockos, is a reliable, fully-featured and highly customisable digital audio workstation.
 It is available to evaluate freely from https://www.reaper.fm/.
 Many composers and designers working in spatial audio use Reaper because it is very good at handling multichannel interleaved audio (up to 64 channel WAV) and has a straightforward approach to routing.
-It also features a great automation system which is important for precise composition in Spat, has native OSC support for navigation, transport and more.
-It is one the most complete flexible DAW regarding immersive sound production.
+It also features a great automation system which is important for precise composition in SPAT, has native OSC support for navigation, transport and more.
+It is one of the most complete flexible DAW regarding immersive sound production.

 Reaper seems to integrate well with the SPAT plug-ins and the Local Audio Path workflow described in section SPAT PI : Local audio path.

 If you are using the Local Audio Path, it is also recommended reviewing the Appendix B - Troubleshooting of this guide.